 Hello fellow readers, A visit to Point State Park, an urban garden in downtown Pittsburgh, highlights a recent trip.
 The mist from a glorious 150-foot fountain that sits at the point where the Allegheny, Monongahela, and Ohio Rivers combine provided soothing relief from the oppressive heat of the day.

 Pittsburgh became known as “the Steel City” and was a thriving industrial town until it declined into mayhem by the 1940s.
 Today transformed, Pittsburgh is considered one of the most livable cities in the world.

-The city’s picturesque 36-acre Point State Park is graced with many native species strategically planted and labeled for passersby to learn about them.
-Many of which I love to include in landscape designs.
+The city’s picturesque 36-acre Point State Park is graced with many native species strategically planted, many of which I love to include in landscape designs.
 American Witch hazel (Hamamelis virginiana) is a small vase-shaped tree with clusters of yellow flowers in late fall or winter.
 Along the paths are swaths of Christmas Fern (Polystichum acrostichoides), a favorite because of her evergreen clumping nature that can control erosion.

 I recently had the privilege of hearing Peter Del Tredici called Urban Nature: Human Nature.
 Retired as Senior Scientist Emeritus at the Arnold Arboretum of Harvard University and professor in the Landscape Architecture Department, Peter currently teaches in the Department of Urban Planning at MIT.

 One of the things that stood out from his talk was his question – “What is native of filled land such as NYC and Boston?”
 To which he answered, “Nothing… (therefore) restoring native ecosystems is a crazy idea.”